-How to Buy Patio Furniture
+How to Buy Outdoor Furniture

 If you’ve stumbled upon this sentence, chances are you enjoy two things overlapping: being outside and not sitting.
 Luckily, we have a solution!
 (It’s patio furniture.
 Please act surprised.)
 Now, there are plenty of opportunities to squeeze hosting satisfaction out of a grand set of outdoor seating.
 You could gather loved ones and fresh barbecue around the opulent glow of a fire pit dining table.
 Why not clink crisp beers or wine glasses at the quartzite countertop of your very own outdoor bar?
 Recline in luxurious enough comfort to make the ancient Greeks weep.
 What have they done for you lately, anyway?